Background pattern

 • digestive problems with discomfort after meals, feeling bloated (gas), flatulence

-• eruptions (including red patches or spots sometimes with blisters and swelling of the skin), which may be allergic reactions, itching, changes in skin color such as darkening of the skin in patches
+• rash (including red spots or pimples, sometimes with blisters and swelling of the skin), which can be allergic reactions, itching, changes in skin color such as darkening of the skin in patches

 • other allergic reactions, such as difficulty breathing, swelling, or feeling slightly dizzy